hadyjsc/archipelago-prescreening-test/readme.md

 3. If using image, optimize the image, don't render actual size image.
 4. Choose best server to handle traffic.
 5. Minify asset css and javascript to reduce file size.
+6. If website have backend, do heavy process in the backend (server) like generate report or math calculation

 ## Golang